 The Greater Miami Valley Joint MASW between Miami University of Ohio and Wright State University accepted its first students in Fall 2012.
 This program was approved by the Ohio Board of Regents in Spring 2012.
-The Council on Social Work Education (CSWE) approved the program for candidacy in Fall, 2012.
-We anticipate receiving full accreditation from CSWE by June, 2014.
+The program was accredited by the Council on Social Work Education (CSWE) in June, 2014.

 The graduate social work program is dedicated to preparing students to become advanced generalist social work professionals.
 Graduates will be lifelong learners and leaders.
 They will contribute to the social work profession through advanced generalist practice.
 Such practice emphasizes effective practice and policy skill development to promote diversity and cultural competency, social and economic justice, reduce oppression, and improve the broader human condition.